 Cheveners across the world are committed to taking action to tackle climate change.
 Learn more about the work of our community and find out what you can do to get involved.

 Cheveners across the world are committed to using the knowledge, skills and networks they gain in the UK to positively impact people's lives.

-Since 1983, Chevening has brought the most exceptional individuals from around the world to study in the UK.
+Since 1983, Chevening has brought exceptional individuals from around the world to study in the UK.
 This unique opportunity has helped to elevate careers, transform communities, shift and deepen perspectives, and build intercontinental bridges.

 Members of the Chevening community are choosing to challenge inequality.
 Learn more about the work of our community in protecting human rights and speaking up for safe and inclusive communities.

 Cheveners around the world are embracing innovation in science and technology to confront global challenges.
 Read their stories and find out more about the impact you could have as a Chevening Scholar.

 Read our latest impact report

 2021 was another extraordinary year for the Chevening programme.
 Read about it here.